apache/geode/gemfire-spark-connector/doc/4_loading.md

 For a `GemFireRegionRDD` that represents a partitioned region, there are many potential  ways to create RDD partitions.
-So far, we have implemented ServerSplitsPartitioner, which will split the bucket set on each GemFire server into two RDD partitions by default.
+So far, we have implemented ServerSplitsPartitioner, which will split the bucket set on each Geode server into two RDD partitions by default.
-The number of splits is configurable, the following shows how to set three partitions per GemFire server:
+The number of splits is configurable, the following shows how to set three partitions per Geode server:
 ```
 import io.pivotal.gemfire.spark.connector._